JeovaniMartinez/Android-Utils/docs/configuration/firebase-analytics.md

 ---
 <Event>about_app_shown</Event><br/>
-About activity is displayed.
+The about activity is shown to the user.

 ---
 <Event>about_app_open_source_licenses_shown</Event><br/>
-Open source licenses are displayed in the about activity.
+Open source licenses are shown in the about activity.

 ---
 <Event>about_app_terms_policy_shown</Event><br/>
-The license terms and privacy policy are displayed in the about activity.
+The license terms and privacy policy are shown in the about activity.

 ---
 <br/>